mfarnoosh/occupy/README.md

-Occupy is a online RTS MMO game developing on Unity personal edition.
+Occupy is an online RTS MMO game developing on Unity personal edition. server side is developing in Java.

 # occupy